Kentucky foster care and adoption guidelines

 - The home must meet requirements for housing safety and space.

-- All adults in the home must successfully complete 15 hours of pre-service preparation training and all paperwork to help them make an informed decision about whether fostering or adopting is appropriate for their family.
+- All adults in the home must successfully complete pre-service preparation training and all paperwork to help them make an informed decision about whether fostering or adopting is appropriate for their family.
+The pre-service training includes 15 hours of face-to-face classes and an additional 15 hours of online training.

 The training, evaluation and approval process normally takes four to six months.
 The amount of time until a family receives a child depends on how flexible the family is about the type of child they wish to parent.
 Foster parents may receive a child shortly after approval.
 Adoptive placements generally take longer because the move to an adoptive home must be planned and gradual so that both the child and the family have time to adjust.

 Some private agencies may charge a fee to cover the cost of the training, evaluation, and approval process.
 Other private agencies are free.
 The state social services agency’s foster care and adoption program is free.
 The only cost that may be associated with the training and approval process for many agencies is the cost of the required physical examination.
 Regardless of your choice of agencies, you are not obligated to become a foster or adoptive parent simply because you attend the program.